 - When Smithers was created in 1925, it was one man and roughly $500 worth of tools and rubber testing equipment in a three-bay garage in Akron, Ohio.

-- Thanks to its origins in the tire industry, Smithers has nearly 100 years of tire expertise, but the rubber testing laboratory has analyzed a huge range of products over the years.
+- Thanks to its origins in the tire industry, Smithers has nearly 100 years of tire expertise, but the rubber test lab has analyzed a huge range of products over the years.
 The lab was analyzing hoses of all kinds - garden, air, automotive, fire, and more - as early as 1929 and has since worked with motor mounts, conveyor belts, hot water bottles, catheters, flooring, latex gloves, and countless other rubber-based products and materials.

 - In 1939, Smithers took on one of the most ambitious projects of its early years.
 The rubber testing laboratory analyzed four tons of smoked sheets of natural rubber.
 Thirty-three bales, each weighing about 225 pounds, were carefully checked in the chemical lab for percentages of ash, copper, manganese, acetone, and extract.
 The mill room mixed 371 separate batches for this project, which lasted for 18 months.